-The life span of a cornish cross is six to eight weeks.
+The life span of a cornish cross is eight to ten weeks.
 Our chickens will be housed in a safe heated brooder area until they gain their feathers.
 Once they can take care of themselves, the chickens will be moved to the pasture, typically around three to four weeks old, depending on the weather.

 Growing on Pasture

 Once the chickens are moved to pasture, the chickens will be placed outdoors for the remainder of their lives.
 They will receive around-the-clock access to fresh growing green grass, alfalfa, weeds, and bugs to eat.
 To ensure the safety of the chickens in the pasture, they will be placed in a free-range outside floorless shelter, which will be moved daily to have an unlimited amount of fresh grass.
-We will have an LGD guard dog to ensure the coyotes, badgers, chicken hawks, owls, and foxes are kept out of their shelter.
+We monitor our chickens to ensure the coyotes, badgers, chicken hawks, owls, and foxes are kept out of their shelter.
 The floorless enclosures will have feeders and an unlimited amount of water.
 Every morning we will move the shelter houses, chickens, and feeders to a new section with fresh grass.

 Environment and Handling